dascentral/dotfiles/README.md

 ## New Machine Setup

-I switched to use of a `Brewfile` in February 2021 and completely overhauled how I would setup a new computer, inclusive of all software installations and configurations.
+I switched to use of a `Brewfile` in February 2021 and completely overhauled how I would setup a new computer, inclusive of most software installations and configurations.

 All information below will be prone to error until I have an opportunity to try it out on a new machine.